 Tip #1: Keep the Report Concise

 There are plenty of audit reports that run over a thousand words long as it gives scrutinizing details in its content.
 Rather than lengthening in long paragraphs of pages containing complex issues and every aspect of engagement, make sure to make the content short without missing essential details.
-Remember, internal audit reports are more effective and persuasive if they comply with the stakeholder’s needs.
+Remember, internal audit reports are more effective and persuasive if they comply with the needs of stakeholders’ plans.
 Overwhelming readers with lengthy pages of internal auditing will become less efficient.

 Tip #2: Keep the Report Simple and Comprehensible